Phil Valentine: Other media

 On January 26, 2012, Valentine wrote, produced and starred in the documentary An Inconsistent Truth as a response to the Al Gore movie An Inconvenient Truth.
-During the two weeks after it opened at a single Nashville movie theater it was country's top-grossing film on a per-screen basis.
+During the two weeks after it opened at a single Nashville movie theater, it was the country's top-grossing film on a per-screen basis.
 In 2012, Valentine won the Excellence in Filmmaking award at the libertarian Anthem Film Festival and Best Documentary at the Nevada Film Festival in Las Vegas.

 Valentine appeared in the 2014 movie Atlas Shrugged Part III: Who Is John Galt?.
 He performed in an episode of ABC's Threat Matrix television drama and the 2015 movie The Secret Handshake.
-Valentine's screenplay "Derek Dickens & The Dream" won first place in the 2015 Colorado Film Festival and was a finalist in screenwriting contests the Beverly Hills Film Festival and Atlanta Film Festival.
+Valentine's screenplay "Derek Dickens & The Dream" won first place in the 2015 Colorado Film Festival and was a finalist in screenwriting contests at the Beverly Hills Film Festival and Atlanta Film Festival.

 Activism

 State income tax

 In 2001, Tennessee Governor Don Sundquist proposed a state income tax to overcome a budget shortfall.
 Tennessee lawmakers were at an impasse when Republican state senator Marsha Blackburn tipped off Valentine that a vote on the measure was imminent.
-Valentine, a vocal opponent of a state income tax, urged his listeners to swarm the Tennessee state capitol to voice their opposition.
-More than 2,000 of his listeners stormed the capitol, honking horns and breaking windows in what became known as the Tennessee Tax Revolt.
+Valentine opposed a state income tax and urged his listeners to swarm the Tennessee state capitol to voice their opposition.
+More than 2,000 people stormed the capitol and broke windows in what became known as the Tennessee Tax Revolt.
 Valentine said Sundquist committed political adultery after promising in his 1994 gubernatorial campaign to veto any state income tax.
 The measure failed in the legislature and Valentine emerged as a hero among conservatives in Tennessee.

 COVID-19

-Valentine was a skeptic of wearing masks to prevent COVID-19 and suggested that only those with underlying health conditions should be vaccinated against the illness.
+Valentine, who blamed Chinese Communism for its failure to contain the pandemic was a skeptic of wearing masks to prevent COVID-19 and suggested that only those with underlying health conditions should be vaccinated against the illness.
 He performed a parody song, "Vaxman", in the style of the 1966 Beatles song "Taxman", altering the lyrics to parody vaccination efforts.
 He compared vaccination status badges worn by medical workers with the yellow badges German Jews were ordered to wear by the Nazis.
 Valentine predicted his chance of dying from COVID-19 was less than one percent.

-After growing sicker with COVID-19, Valentine expressed regret that he had not been vaccinated and that his criticism of the COVID-19 vaccine had caused some listeners of his radio program to choose not to be vaccinated.
+After growing sicker with COVID-19, Valentine's brother, Mark, said Valentine expressed regret that he had not been vaccinated and that his criticism of the COVID-19 vaccine had caused some listeners of his radio program to choose not to be vaccinated.